NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

 Overview
 ********

-This document is a piece of the NAIF PDS4 Bundler package (NPB) that NAIF enables SPICE archive producers to understand, design, and generate a Planetary Data System (PDS) SPICE archive from end to end, using the applicable PDS4 standards.
+This document is a piece of the NAIF PDS4 Bundler package (NPB).
+NPB enables SPICE archive producers to understand, design, and generate a Planetary Data System (PDS) SPICE archives from end to end using the applicable PDS4 standards.

 .. toctree::
    :maxdepth: 5